lucasdavid/grapher/docs/BASICS.md

 ## Defining basic models

-Grapher is built over the concept of REST service.
+Grapher is built over the concept of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Each model created is exposed as a API Resource, which will be consumed by client-side applications, such as web pages, mobile applications or other web services.

 In order to define a model, simply go to the grapher/resources.py file and declare a subclass of `GraphModelResource`: